danielmartin0/Cerys-Moon-of-Fulgora/README.md

 # Cerys

-This repo is for Cerys, a mod for Factorio: Space Age.
+Cerys is a mod for Factorio: Space Age.
 It is available on the [Factorio Mod Portal](https://mods.factorio.com/mod/Cerys-Moon-of-Fulgora).

 ---